hove-io/navitia/documentation/slate/source/includes/realtime.md

 }
 ```

-In the list of "date_times" available in the response, the parameter "data_freshness" is "realtime" and the fileld "departure_date_time" take the delay into account.
+In the list of "date_times" available in the response, the parameter "data_freshness" is "realtime" and the fileld "date_time" takes the delay into account, whereas "base_date_time" shows the base-schedule departure datetime.
 A list of the disruptions impacting the stop schedules is also present at the root level of the response.

 ## <a name="REDUCED_SERVICE"></a>Reduced service